 A small but significant number of American teenagers use the illegal stimulant drug cocaine at least once a year.
 Unfortunately, exposure to cocaine (or any other drug) at this age can disrupt the natural course of brain growth and development.
-One of the potential consequences of this altered brain function is an increased chance of developing a cocaine addiction.
+One of the potential consequences of this altered brain function is an increased chance of developing a cocaine addiction and consequently, a need for cocaine addiction treatment.
 Let’s examine the facts more closely.

 Posted on January 18, 2017 in Teen Drug Addiction